AdityaSahu4/240kW_All6Modules/README.md

 ```bash
 pip install -r requirements.txt
 ```
-5. If Labs database is not created or availale run the following script (make sure to have a labs.csv file in the /backend/data folder:
+5. If Labs database is not created or availale run the following script (make sure to have a labs.csv file in the /backend/data folder):
 ```bash
 python lab_loading.py
 ```